Skip to Content

 • foxglove.

-(3) Incompatible Pairings.
 A few combinations need be avoided:

 • Most things in the brassica (cabbage) family

-• tomatoes and potatoes don’t grow well together.
+• Tomatoes and potatoes don’t grow well together.

 • Some believe that fennel can inhibit tomato growth, and

-• it is not recommended to grow tomatoes close to corn because of the similarity of pests that feed on each.
+• It is not recommended to grow tomatoes close to corn because of the similarity of pests that feed on each.

 Why Does Companion Planting Work?

-One belief is that the mix of smells confuses insects.
-Another is that chemicals in the leaves and/or roots of some plants have a positive impact on others (such as the possible effect on black spot noted earlier).
+Another theory on companion planting is that chemicals in the leaves and/or roots of some plants have a positive impact on others (such as the possible effect on black spot noted earlier).

 A third belief is that mixed plantings generally “mimic” nature by offering a diversity of plants that attract some insects and organisms while repelling others.